All my practice documents live here - intake forms, policies, how I work. If paperwork feels like a lot, this is the only place you'll need to look.

 READ BEFORE YOU BEGIN

 Before you decide whether Feral Hollow is the right fit, I want you to have access to everything.
 Below you'll find every document that defines the container of our work together - the values I practice from, the boundaries that keep us both safe, the logistics of how I communicate and what I ask of you, and preview of the questions I'll bring to our first conversation.
 Read them in any order.
 Take your time.
+And if you need these documents in a different format (large print, plain language, or a screen-reader friendly version), please let me know.
+I am happy to provide them.

 Informed consent creates safety, and it isn't a checkbox at the end of a process.
 It starts now.